glebpopoff/TeamCity-2018.1-Setup-Guide/README.md

 - TeamCity 2018.1
 - Full admin access to the server (including an ability to create new local-admin users)

+We're trying to accomplish the following:
+- DotNet core project build & publish (e.g. dotnet publish)
+- TypeScript build (e.g tsc)
+- VueJS distribution build (e.g. npm run build)
+- Git-based deployment (e.g. git remote add & git push <remote>)

 ## Create a New Local Admin User
-It's probably best for the TeamCity process to run as a separate user vs a system user.
+It's probably best for TeamCity to run as a separate user vs a system user.
 The reason for that has to do with TeamCity process running various build commands, such as ```npm``` or ```git``` that will be required during the build phase.

 The system user may not be able to run these commands (at least I wasn't able to get it to work).
 Skip this step if you're feeling adventurous and would like to tackle this on your own.

-If you're creating a new user, make sure the user is a) Local Admin and b) Allowed RDC connections (you'll connect to the server as that user to install various tools (e.g. npm, npm packages, git)
+If you're creating a new user, make sure the user is a) Local Admin and b) Allowed RDC connections (you'll connect to the server as that user to install various tools (e.g. npm, npm packages, git).
+Lets assume you created a local admin user (teamcity) with admin rights.

 Using the Windows Server User Control panel, you can make the user an admin by changing the profile's user type, e.g. :
 ![Local User Type](https://raw.githubusercontent.com/glebpopoff/TeamCity-2018.1-Setup-Guide/master/local-user-type.png)